wernerfred/docker-mailserver/docs/content/advanced/mail-fetchmail.md

 __IMPORTANT__: Don’t forget the last line: e. g. `is 'user1@domain.tld'`.
 After `is` you have to specify one email address from the configuration file `config/postfix-accounts.cf`.

-More details how to configure fetchmail can be found in the [fetchmail man page in the chapter “The run control file”](http://www.fetchmail.info/fetchmail-man.html#31).
+More details how to configure fetchmail can be found in the [fetchmail man page in the chapter “The run control file”][fetchmail-docs-run].

 ## Polling interval